 The CD information is not always sufficient to alert a purchaser of potential issues with the sale.
 We provide purchasers with a full range of real estate services, including title clearance and lien searches, so you can close on the sale with confidence.

 The Law Office of Tania Sayegh Bartolini, P.A. provides reliable legal services for real estate closings in Fort Lauderdale and Broward County, Florida.
-To schedule a free consultation, call 954-603-1865 or contact me online today.
+To schedule a consultation, call 954-603-1865 or contact me online today.